XIAOYixuan/tomatoDD/README.md

 Code and model ckpt for ICASSP24 submission is on the way ...

+## fairseq installation

+The codebase depends on models provided by [fairseq](https://github.com/facebookresearch/fairseq) with the commit `920a548ca770fb1a951f7f4289b4d3a0c1bc226f`.
+Please follow fairseq's `README.md` to install it.

 ## infer

 The `infer.py` script accepts the following parameters for inference tasks: